JavierRodriguez001/GoldStandardRealestate/README.md

 ## Technologies Used
-GoldStandardRealEstate is built using the following technologies:
+GoldStandardEstate is built using the following technologies:

 - MongoDB: A NoSQL database used for storing the application's data, including user information, property listings, and chat messages.
 - Express: A minimal and flexible Node.js web application framework used for handling the back-end API routes and middleware.